-The Fund's objective is to outperform its reference indicator over a recommended investment horizon of two years.
+The fund's objective is to outperform its reference indicator over a recommended investment horizon of two years.

-The Fund seeks to invest sustainably and applies a socially responsible investment approach.
-The ways in which the socially responsible investment approach is followed are described in the environmental and/or social characteristics annex below, and can be found on www.carmignac.com.
+The fund seeks to invest sustainably and applies a socially responsible investment approach.
+The ways in which the socially responsible investment approach is followed are described in the extra-financial characteristics section below, and can be found on www.carmignac.fr/fr FR/nous-connaitre/investissement-socialement-responsable-isr-1252.